 • Active/Passive High Availability

-Students must have a basic familiarity with networking concepts including routing, switching, IP addressing, and basic port-based security concepts.
+Students must have a basic familiarity with networking concepts including routing, switching, and IP addressing.
+Students also should be familiar with basic security concepts.
 Experience with other security technologies (IPS, proxy, and content filtering) is a plus.

 9am - 5pm Eastern, each day

 To register for a class or any questions please fill out the form below.

 Palo Alto Networks® Traps™ Advanced Endpoint Protection prevents sophisticated vulnerability exploits and unknown malware-driven attacks.
 Successful completion of this two-day, instructor-led course equips the student to install Traps in basic configurations.

 • Traps Overview